sansumbrella/Conditional-Landscape/README.md

   - translate rules into code, let computer perform rules

 All code in this repository is available under the Modified BSD License.
-You can do pretty much what you like with it, so long as you don't blame me.

 Copyright (c) 2013, David Wicks
 All rights reserved.